-The Centers for Disease Control and Prevention (CDC) recently announced that Sanofi Pasteur’s yellow fever vaccine (YF-Vax®) will be unavailable from mid-2017 to mid-2018 because of delays in the production process.
+The Centers for Disease Control and Prevention (CDC) recently announced that Sanofi Pasteur’s yellow fever vaccine (YF-Vax®) will be unavailable from mid-2017 to mid-2019 (latest estimate as of Oct, 2018) because of delays in the production process.
 YF-Vax is the only yellow fever vaccine licensed in the U.S.

 TravelBug Health is a Yellow Fever certified vaccination center and we have been stocking up our Yellow Fever vaccine inventory as much as we can.
 We still have some doses available but we expect to run out within the next month or two.